Ch 15.6 Mastering File Read and Write

 pw.printf(" Students : %d%n", students.size());

-pw.printf(" Avg Score : %.1f%n", stats.getAverage());
+pw.printf(" Avg score : %.1f%n", stats.getAverage());

-pw.printf(" Top : %s (%.1f)%n", top.name(), top.avg());
+pw.printf(" Top student : %s (%.1f)%n", top.name(), top.avg());

 pw.printf(" Bottom : %s (%.1f)%n", last.name(), last.avg());